NiklasRosenstein/myo-python/README.md

 # Python bindings for the Myo SDK

-*Version 0.2.0-dev*

 The Python `myo` package is a ctypes based wrapper for the Myo shared libraries provided by Thalmic Labs.
 The aim is to provide a complete Python interface for the Myo SDK as a high level API to developers using Pytho 2 or 3.

 There are two ways you can use the Myo bindings, by polling data or by getting push notifications.
 Basically, your way to start and end a connection with Myo(s) is like this:

 ```python
 import myo as libmyo; libmyo.init()